AntoniaChroni/AntoniaChroni/README.md

 expertise in molecular evolution and phylogenetics, ecology and biogeography in the context of species and cancer.

-:memo: :rocket: “Tumor Island Biogeography” (TIB) framework: I introduced TIB proposing that tumors are evolutionary islands and their heterogeneity can be explored by using omics data in the clinical setting ([Chroni, 2024](https://www.taylorfrancis.com/chapters/edit/10.1201/9781003307921-10/tumor-island-biogeography-antonia-chroni) and [Chroni and Kumar, 2021](https://doi.org/10.1093/gbe/evab276)).
+:memo: “Tumor Island Biogeography” (TIB) framework: I introduced TIB proposing that tumors are evolutionary islands and their heterogeneity can be explored by using omics data in the clinical setting ([Chroni, 2024](https://www.taylorfrancis.com/chapters/edit/10.1201/9781003307921-10/tumor-island-biogeography-antonia-chroni) and [Chroni and Kumar, 2021](https://doi.org/10.1093/gbe/evab276)).

-:memo: :rocket: Co-developed
+:rocket: Co-developed
 [PathFinder](https://github.com/SayakaMiura/PathFinder), a computational
 Bayesian method that uses the clone phylogeny, their genetic differentiation, and anatomical locations to infer cancer’s migration